Do you need an investigation?

 When allegations implicate senior leaders or cut across oversight & operations structures within the organization, additional considerations such as public relations and institutional credibility must be factored into the employer's response.

-When the parties have intersecting identities, the analysis of harassment and discrimination must account for the compounding effects of intersectionality.
+When the parties have intersecting identities, the analysis of harassment and discrimination must account for the compounding effects of that intersectionality.

 Alleged conflict and harms within and between members of equity-deserving groups is particularly tender and perilous terrain.
 Let us help you develop a culturally-competent response.